mantidproject/mantid/docs/source/release/v6.4.0/mantidworkbench.rst

 - Using the ``Log`` or ``SymmetricLog10`` colorbar normalisation options on masked data is now disabled to prevent an error.
 - Fixed a bug with peak selection causing a crash for 4D MD workspaces.
 - Peak addition now correctly assigns new peak ``HKL`` in nonorthogonal view.
-- Peak overlay is now disabled when non-Q axis is viewed.
-The peak object does not have a position defined for non-Q dimension.
+- The peak overlay is now disabled when a non-Q axis is viewed.
+The peak object does not have a position defined for a non-Q dimension.

 :ref:`Release 6.4.0 <v6.4.0>`